elif-absrd/Yoda_ai_chatbot/README.md

    ```

 2. **Interact with Yoda**:
-   - Type your question or greeting (e.g., “hello”, “what is a tree structure in DSA”, “who is the current president of India”).
+   - Type your question or greeting.
-   - To exit, type `quit`.
+   - To exit, type `order66`.

 3. **Example Interactions**:
    ```